securedimensions/FROST-Server-WebSub/README.md

 * **http.cors.exposed_headers=Location,Link**: **Note:** It is important to also add `Location` as that is the default.

+According to the W3C WebSub Recommendation, section §4 Discovery, the plugin must return the Link headers for HTTP `GET` and `HEAD` methods.
+In order to allow the discovery via HTTP HEAD from a Javascript-based Web-App, the FROST-Server CORS configuration must include the literal `HEAD` in the `http.cors.allowed.methods` configuration setting.

+* **http.cors.allowed.methods=HEAD,...:** **Note:** It is important to add the otherwise default methods in this list.

 ## Testing
 **Note:** Tests are only executed for the SensorThings V1.1.
 There are no different tests needed for V1.0.